 Balance, Diversity and Size of the Board of Directors as a Whole

 The Company believes that the current number of the Board of Directors is appropriate for substantial and effective discussions on strategic agenda items set by the Company.
 The Board of Directors is comprised of members who have business experience and professional expertise and experience in multiple categories in consideration of the overall balance.
-Outside Directors and Outside Audit & Supervisory Board Members in particular are those who have highly-specialized expertise and experience with due consideration to ensuring the sound and sustainable growth of the Company.
+Outside Directors in particular are those who have highly-specialized expertise and experience with due consideration to ensuring the sound and sustainable growth of the Company.
 In addition, female Directors are appointed, which exemplifies support for the diversity of the Company.
-In appointing Directors and Audit & Supervisory Board Members, candidates are selected according to the criteria of whether they are capable of contributing to an increase in the corporate value of the Company, and upon discussions with the candidates, the selection will be submitted for approval at a General Meeting of Shareholders.
-In addition, guidelines pertaining to the appointment of Outside Directors and Outside Audit & Supervisory Board Members are established and the criteria for determining the independence are disclosed in our securities reports and this report.
+In appointing Directors, upon discussions with the candidates, they are selected according to the criteria of whether they are capable of contributing to an increase in the corporate value of the Company.
+Upon discussion by the Nomination and Compensation Committee, the Board of Directors will submit the selection for approval at a General Meeting of Shareholders.
+In addition, guidelines pertaining to the appointment of Outside Directors are established and the criteria for determining the independence are disclosed in our securities reports and corporate governance reports.

-The Company has introduced the audit and supervisory board system.
-Audit & Supervisory Board Members perform audits by attending Board of Directors meetings, Business Strategy Meetings and other important meetings, interviewing Directors, auditing stores, etc., based on the audit plan.
-Audit & Supervisory Board meetings are held once a month where the audit policy and audit plan are discussed and decided upon.
+The Company has introduced the audit and supervisory committee system.
+The Audit and Supervisory Committee consists of one Full-time, Inside Member, one Full-time, Outside Member, and three other Outside Members.
+The Audit and Supervisory Committee Members perform audits by attending Board of Directors meetings, Business Strategy Meetings and other important meetings, interviewing Directors, auditing stores, etc., based on the audit plan.
+Meetings of the Audit and Supervisory Committee are held once a month, where the audit policy and audit plan are discussed and decided upon.

 The Company holds Business Strategy Meetings once a week in principle, aside from Board of Directors meetings, to discuss individual management issues.
-Business Strategy Meetings are attended by all Directors, Audit & Supervisory Board Members and key general managers and deputy general managers at the Headquarters who discuss important policies on business execution concerning management and the performance of operations, and are significantly utilized for prompt management decision-making.
+Business Strategy Meetings are attended by Inside Directors, Full-time Audit and Supervisory Committee Members, Executive Officers, and Deputy General Managers appointed by the chairman according to agenda items.
+They discuss important policies on business execution concerning management and the performance of operations, and Business Strategy Meetings are significantly utilized for prompt management decision-making.

 The Company regularly assesses risks at Internal Control Committee meetings to establish crisis management on a company-wide basis.
 In addition, the Internal Control Committee supervises the Compliance Committee, the Crisis Management Committee and the Committee for Response to the Japanese Sarbanes-Oxley (J-SOX) Act.